dycelab/labtools/README.md

 Section 2: This code generates a GUI widget with different functionalities for QC implementation.
 Available functions: Next, back, QCflags(Approve, Drop, Redo), confidence level (High, low), Comment box

+**VPD CWD TerraClimate download**
+This code will downlaod climate data from GEE for a given AOI

 *Author- Y A Marambe*